Deliver “Delight and Passion” to people

 Aiming to create an environment where planners and designers can maximize their individual strengths

-Ninomiya has been in charge of spatial production for a wide range of projects.
-He says that what he most wants to achieve at NOMURA right now is to "maximize the appeal of planners and designers."
+Ninomiya, who has been in charge of spatial design for a wide range of projects, says that what he most wants to achieve at NOMURA Co.,Ltd. now is "to bring out the best in planners and designers."

 Ninomiya: I want to be a producer who can act as a bridge between the client and the creator, assigning the right planners and designers that match the client's needs to the right place.
 We are striving to build a team build with this.I believe that realizing the best match will lead to a better understanding of the work of creators.”

-Ninomiya: "As the Asian economy develops, I'm sure there is much that NOMURA can contribute to on the global stage, but I feel that we still have a lot to do.
-NOMURA 's creators are all different.
-Many of them have unique thought processes and ideas, are highly creative, and have a clear desire to do things a certain way.
-I am fascinated by these men and women, and I want to spread the word about their appeal so that they can become even more active in Japan and around the world."
+Ninomiya: "As the Asian economy develops, there are many things that NOMURA Co.,Ltd. can contribute on the world stage, but I feel that we still have a long way to go.
+NOMURA Co.,Ltd. 's creators are all different.
+They have unique ways of thinking and ideas, high creativity, and many have a clear will of 'this is what I want to do.'
+I want to promote the appeal of these people who have always captivated me, so that they can become even more active in Japan and around the world."

 Yukako Ninomiya

-After studying architecture and concept design in Italy, he worked as a lighting designer at an architectural lighting concept design office.
-After working at a gallery and curation company and a foreign-affiliated interior concept design company, he joined NOMURA in 2014.
-He is involved in project management at overseas sites and for foreign-affiliated companies, while also working in the development department.
-He is particularly involved in creating new projects in the wellness field.
+After studying architecture and concept design in Italy, she worked as a lighting designer at an architectural lighting concept design firm.
+Following positions at a gallery and curation company and a foreign-owned interior concept design company, she joined NOMURA Co.,Ltd. in 2014.
+She has been involved in overseas projects and project management for foreign companies, while also concurrently serving in the development department.
+She particularly excels at creating new projects in the wellness sector.

 PAGE TOP